-Voids are empty → locally open geometry Walls have a renormalized critical density on average → locally flat geometry by Wiltshire, 2007 the centers of the voids are older than the cores of cluster
+- Two phase model walls and voids - Voids are empty \rightarrow locally open geometry - Walls have a renormalized critical density on average → locally flat geometry - Different clock rates in voids and walls. - The two phases are separated by a finite infinity boundary.

-Different clock rates in voids and walls.
-The two phases are separated by a finite infinity boundary.
+• Lapse function on transition demands a reinterpretation of the features in the CMB.

-Lapse function on transition demands a reinterpretation of the features in the CMB.
 Consequence: time flows differently in voids and walls.